wp-plugins/buddypress-group-chat/readme.txt

 = 1.5.0 =
 * Last version, now closed, use older versions for compatibility.
 New version/author will be registered soon.

+= 1.5.1 =
+* Now added the plugin back due to multiple requests.

 == Social Sites ==